niharikasathya23/Project_explanation/README.md

 How did you control EC2 costs?
 We didn’t run GPU instances persistently.
 I automated the spin-up and teardown of EC2 GPU instances tied to training jobs, so compute ran only when needed.
 This minimized idle costs.

- Terraform plans/applies ran on infra PRs, with approval gates for prod Whenever we made changes to our infrastructure code (for example, adding a new S3 bucket or changing EC2 settings), we opened a pull request (PR) in GitHub.

-Our CI/CD pipeline automatically ran terraform plan on that PR to show what changes would happen (kind of like a dry run).

-Before any terraform apply (which actually makes the changes), we had an approval step — especially for production — so nothing could accidentally go live without a review.
-👉 In short: It ensured safe, reviewed infrastructure updates.

 2️⃣ Docker for Containerization
 Why containerize training?
 It ensured our training and inference environments were consistent — locally, in staging, and in production.
 This helped eliminate “works on my machine” issues, and allowed us to reproduce experiments exactly.Inference containers served models via FastAPI with consistent API contracts.